milenakos/cat-bot/README.md

    `pip install -r requirements.txt`

-3. Create a `data` folder, which will house all your information.
+3. Create a `db.json` file.
+Here is a template of an empty db:

+   `{"cat": {}, "summon_ids": [], "0": {}, "cattype": {}}`

+   Note Cat Bot doesn't use that file and instead migrates it to `data` folder.

-4. Go inside of the `main.py` file, on first few lines you can change some config values, such as guild ID, backup channel ID, and Discord token.
+5. Go inside of the `main.py` file, on first few lines you can change some config values, such as guild ID, backup channel ID, and Discord token.
 > **Note**
 >
 > You will need to create a guild and upload all emojis to that guild, making sure your bot can view the guild.
 You can download all the emojis [here](https://calion.repl.co/static/catbot/emojis.zip)